 East London Vision – ELVis for short – is an organisation covering seven boroughs of East London, providing information, support, services, activities, etc for visually impaired members of the community, to increase their quality of live and improve their independence.
 They come under the umbrella of the London Visual Impairment Forum and the Thomas Pocklington Trust, who support similar groups in other parts of London too.
 So I was looking forward to meeting the group, and finally got the chance on a couple of occasions last week.

-The first was a trip to the Natural History Museum last Thursday, where we had a tour organised with the help of Jane Samuels, the museum’s Access & Equality Manager, and her colleagues Simon and Sarah who took us around.
+The first was a trip to the Natural History Museum last Thursday, where we had an audio description and touch tour organised with the help of Jane Samuels, the museum’s Access & Equality Manager, and her colleagues Simon and Sarah who took us around.
 They were really friendly and helpful, and the tour was absolutely fascinating.
 It was the first time that they had done this tour, but you’d be forgiven for thinking that they’d done it before, as they did a great job.

 We spent most of our time in the Investigate gallery, which had been reserved just for us, and we were able to feel and handle all sorts of things – fossils, a tortoise, a turtle, fox fur, zebra fur, brain coral, a long snakeskin, and a meteorite fragment that was over 4 billion years old!
 It was wonderful being able to see and hold so many objects close up, while learning the stories and history associated with them.